AspieSoft/multi-task-queue/readme.md

 When a task is set as a priority, it will be added to the front of the queue.
 A priority task will Not stop a currently running task, it will still wait its turn, but cut in front of the other tasks that are still waiting in the queue.

+## What's New

+- Added "manual" option to use a "next" function to run the next task in the queue.
+- If the "manual" option is not explicitly set to false, this module will auto detect if your function requests an argument, and set the functions "manual" option to true if it does.

 ## Installation

 ### node.js